Joe-Degs/Joe-Degs.github.io/_posts/2022-07-26-riscv-assembly-compiled-code.markdown

    the object files and (surprise!) links them into one big (or small) executable file we can give to the CPU to run.

-As part of the perpetual journey of trying to figure out how things work, we are going to figure out how data and instructions are stored in our compiled programs.
+As part of the journey of trying to figure out how things work, we are going to try to figure out how data and instructions are stored in our compiled programs.
 We are going to be experimenting with alot of RISC-V assembly code and binary data.
 Lets get into it!

 ## getting object files from our source code
 We have establised some common ground in the beginning.
-Now let's move to figuring out how we can get instructions and data from our compiled code, and inspecting them to see what we can find.
+Now let's move to figuring out how we can get instructions and data from our compiled code, and inspecting them to see how the data and instrutions are stored.
 The program we are using for this particular task is just a simple C program that does absolutely nothing but contains data -- data is very important for things to make sense.
 ```c